HL7/PDDI-CDS/pages/_includes/documentation.md

 ## <span style="color:silver"> 6.1.0 </span> Preliminaries
 {:.no_toc}

 This section contains documentation on how to implement PDDI CDS artifacts from a clinical and technical perspective.
 Implementation details are described using two specific knowledge artifacts as examples.
-The words MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, AND OPTIONAL are used as defined [*"Key words for use in RFCs to Indicate Requirement Levels".* S. Bradner.
-IETF.
-March 1997.
-Best Current Practice.](https://tools.ietf.org/html/rfc2119)

 ## <span style="color:silver"> 6.2.0 </span> CPOE Workflow Hooks
 {:.no_toc}